Marlon Favorite: New Orleans Saints

 Favorite was signed by the New Orleans Saints to their practice squad during the playoffs on January 20, 2010.
 He remained with the Saints through their win in Super Bowl XLIV.

 Buffalo Bills

 The Buffalo Bills signed Favorite on March 2, 2010.
 He was waived on May 11, 2010.

 Indianapolis Colts

 Favorite was signed by the Indianapolis Colts on May 20, 2010.
 He was released during final cuts on September 3, 2010.

 Hartford Colonials

 The Hartford Colonials of the United Football League signed Favorite on October 19, 2010.
 He remained with the Colonials through the end of the 2010 UFL season.

 New England Patriots

 The New England Patriots signed Favorite to their practice squad during the playoffs on January 4, 2010.

 He was re-signed to a futures contract on January 18, 2011.
 He was waived on August 5.

 Philadelphia Eagles

 On August 8, Favorite signed with the Philadelphia Eagles.
 He was waived on August 26.

-Second Stint with Rams
+St. Louis Rams (second stint)

 The Rams re-signed Favorite on August 31, 2011.
 He was waived during final cuts on September 3.